anupn18/readme_lifesight/docs/PLATFORM/connect/native-integrations/amazon-s3.md

 This feature enables you to bring your unique business data into Lifesight for a truly comprehensive view of marketing performance.

-### **Use Case: Unifying Custom Datasets for Holistic Measurement**

-By bringing in your own data via S3, you can significantly enrich your Marketing Mix Models (MMM) and Causal Attribution analyses.
-This allows you to measure the impact of marketing on a wider range of business outcomes and account for external factors.

 <br />

 ### **Setup Instructions in AWS**